jhnbyrn/951-KLR-PAGES/dme_acceleration_enrichment_code_walkthrough.md

 	mov	4ch,b
 ```

-This is about as simple as it gets: look up Map 28 (or alternate based on region coding), look up Map 29, multiply them and put the high byte in 4Ch *if* there wasn't already a pending enrichment in 4Ch (that's what 21h.7 signifies).
+This is about as simple as it gets: look up Map 28, look up Map 29 (or alternate based on region coding), multiply them and put the high byte in 4Ch *if* there wasn't already a pending enrichment in 4Ch (that's what 21h.7 signifies).

 In order for 4Ch to get used later, 21h.7 must be set, and that happens in the next section.
 The strange thing here is that we only set this latch flag 21h.7 after looking up Map 33, which is the vane-delta map for the all-rpm correction, 3Dh.
 But the minimum vane-delta value that returns a non-zero value from Map 28 is 16, so in the low-rpm path, Map 33 cannot return zero, so the Map 33 value gets stored in b, and 4Ch gets checked for zero, and if it's not zero, then finally 21h.7 gets set: